juristr/fabiangosebrink.github.io/__output/2016-04-26-angular2-asp-net-webapi-azure-cordova-cross-platform-my-private-hackathon-part-2/2016-04-26-angular2-asp-net-webapi-azure-cordova-cross-platform-my-private-hackathon-part-2.md

 ### Authentication

 The WebAPI is providing a token endpoint to get tokens from after the login process.
-I do use a &#8220;CurrentUserService&#8221; to save this token in the storage and read it again.
+I do use a "CurrentUserService" to save this token in the storage and read it again.

 <pre class="lang:js decode:true ">import { Injectable } from 'angular2/core';
 import { StorageService } from './storage.service';